ACC/AHA 2008 GUIDELINES FOR ICD

 (3) ICD therapy is not indicated in patients with significant psychiatric

-illnesses that may be aggravated
+illnesses that may be aggravated by device implantation or that

 may preclude systematic follow-up.